 All medical treatments have both benefits and potential harms.
 This may be more true for cancer treatments than for other medical therapies.
 Some cancer treatments have late effects even after they have led to a cure.
 This is especially true for childhood brain cancer and leukemia.
 Now that childhood cancer survivors are living longer, researchers are beginning to learn more about the possible long-term (late) effects of childhood cancer treatments.

 Your child’s doctor will make every effort to select treatments that will minimize future risks, as well as discuss what you and your child can expect.
 This article will acquaint you with some topics that might come up in such a discussion.
-It is important to keep the possible long-term side effects of cancer treatment in perspective.
+It is important to keep the possible late effects of cancer treatment in perspective.

 Children who have been successfully treated for childhood cancer face a small but increased risk of developing a second cancer—of an entirely different kind—during their lifetime.
 Scientists still don’t completely understand second cancers and they currently have no way of predicting which children are susceptible and which children are not.
-This risk will likely diminish in the future as doctors use new cancer treatments specifically designed to minimize the development of second cancers.
+This risk may diminish in the future as doctors use new cancer treatments specifically designed to minimize the development of second cancers.